 (B) a record was regularly kept for a matter of that kind; and

-(C) neither the opponent does not show that the possible source of the information nor or other circumstances indicate a lack of trustworthiness.
+(C) the opponent does not show that the possible source of the information or other circumstances indicate a lack of trustworthiness.

 (8) Public Records.
 A record or statement of a public office if: